Roshanthraj/ErgonomicOfficeChair/README.md

 It is a real-time posture detection tool designed to help users maintain healthy posture by identifying and alerting them to poor posture.
 Our system offers both a Python GUI application and a web-based solution to cater to different user preferences.

 ## Project Overview
+A smart chair posture detection system for monitoring, logging, and improving sitting posture.
+Logs collected data for every frame in CSV files, analyzed via machine learning for ergonomic risk.
+Offers real-time feedback, tracking, reports, and notifications to promote better workplace ergonomics.
+## Purpose

-- **Purpose**: Detect poor posture among users in real-time and provide instant feedback to promote healthier sitting habits.
+- Detect poor posture among users in real-time.
+- Provide instant feedback to promote healthier sitting habits.
-- **Technology**: Uses computer vision and machine learning for accurate posture detection
-- **Key Features**:
+## Key Features
 - Real-time posture analysis and alerts
 - Visual feedback indicating good or poor posture
 - Tracking of neck and torso angles for detailed posture assessment
 - Available in both desktop and web formats
+## Tech Stack
+### Frontend
+- HTML, CSS, JavaScript for user interface and real-time visualization
+### Backend
+- Python for data processing, posture analysis, and report generation
+### Computer Vision & Pose Detection
+- OpenCV and MediaPipe for real-time frame processing and extraction of body keypoints
+### Machine Learning Algorithms
+- Multiple Linear Regression (MLR) for modeling posture-angle relationships
+- Random Forest classifier for posture category prediction
+### Data Handling
+- CSV files for datalogging every frame, used for feedback and analytics

 ## Applications
 The project contains two main applications:

 1. **Python GUI Application** (`/python-app`)